-McGregor describes Theory Y as being based on the principle of integration and self-control where "integration" refers to the situation where an individual "can achieve his own goals best by directing his efforts toward the objectives of the enterprise" (1960, p.
-61).
-Management's task is not to provide incentives; the "task is to provide an appropriate environment - one that will permit and encourage employees to seek intrinsic rewards at work" (1967, p.
-14).
-The contrasting Theory X is based on the principle or philosophy of direction and control using the type of incentives that management can provide, that is, extrinsic or external incentives ("hetero-nomos" or external-law).
+McGregor describes Theory Y as being based on the principle of integration and self-control where "integration" refers to the situation where an individual "can achieve his own goals best by directing his efforts toward the objectives of the enterprise."
+[1960, 61] Management's task is not to provide incentives; the "task is to provide an appropriate environment-one that will permit and encourage employees to seek intrinsic rewards at work."
+[1967, 14] The contrasting Theory X is based on the principle or philosophy of direction and control using the type of incentives that management can provide, i.e., extrinsic or external incentives ("hetero-nomos" or external-law).